InternetOfUs/interactions-logger-and-analytics/README.md

 * `CELERY_RESULT_BACKEND` (optional, the default value is `None`): the information about the result backend to use the Celery instance, it must be in the following format: `redis://:password@hostname:port/db_number`.

+The script for computing the analytics allows to set the following environment variables:
+* `ANALYTIC_CSV_FILE`: the path of the csv file where to store the analytics, it can also be set using the argument `-f` or `--file` when manually running the Python service;
+* `LOGGER_HOST`: the host of the logger web service, it can also be set using the argument `-lh` or `--lhost` when manually running the Python service;
+* `TASK_MANAGER_HOST`: the host of the task manager, it can also be set using the argument `-th` or `--thost` when manually running the Python service;
+* `ANALYTIC_PROJECT`: the project for which to compute the analytics, it can also be set using the argument `-p` or `--project` when manually running the Python service;
+* `ANALYTIC_RANGE`(optional, the default value is `30D`): The temporal range in which compute the analytics, it can also be set using the argument `-r` or `--range` when manually running the Python service;
+* `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
+* `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-i` or `--appid` when manually running the Python service;

 ## Usage

 ### Web service